-Techniques for Managing the Enhanced Classroom Sept 15- Oct 26 (Online Asynchronous)Course Code CFD 300 770Facilitator: Tammy Ray (Instructional Technology & Distance Learning)
+Techniques for Managing the Enhanced Classroom (6-Week Course)M Jan 26- T Mar 8 (Online Asynchronous)Facilitator: Tammy Ray (Instructional Technology & Distance Learning)

 The purpose of this course is to introduce educators to developing a course blueprint, Web-design consistency, communications tools, and setting up a gradebook.
 A general overview of Desire2Learn (D2L) will be provided.

 This course will provide educators with valuable resources and important skills needed to develop and manage an enhanced course effectively.
 The course is instructor-led, six-weeks long, and fully online.
 Thus, participants will have an opportunity to experience learning at a distance in an online environment.